Pitastic/zabbix-mailcow-postfix/README.md

 Zabbix template for Postfix SMTP server in a [Mailcow-Dockerized](https://docs.mailcow.email/) environment.

 Because of the `docker logs --since=XXX` feature something like `logtail` is not required anymore.
+On every request loglines since the last requests timestamp will be parsed.

-I decided to repond with one `JSON` containing all values for (so called) dependent items in Zabbix.
+I added some more datapoints and decided to respond with one `JSON` containing all values for (so called) dependent items in Zabbix.
 This way the results are more actual and less http requests are needed.
 Also the Postfix log stats are rewritten on every request insted of updating values on the client.

-Be careful: The checkintervall / delay setting in the template must be smaller than the amount of logs that are fetched from the containers.
-Otherwise you will skip loglines.
+Bounced and rejected Emails are not recoverable as this is an important problem in my environment.
+You may adjust this triggers to your needs.

 ### Includes the following metrics: